jrosener9/Practical-HW1/README.md

 Head over to a [Test ETH faucet](https://goerlifaucet.com/) and transfer some funds to your wallet.
 You’ll need to sign into Alchemy.

+**Task:** Submit the address of your newly funded account into the form.

 ## Step 4 - Send a sequence of transactions to mint a course NFT**** (18 points)

 This portion will be the bulk of the Ethereum part of the assignment.